 Remove Obstacles from the Purchase Path

-Empowered shoppers may know quite a lot about what and how they want to buy, so that sometimes online retailers simply need to remove obstacles from the purchase path, clear out anything that gets in the way of making a sale when a shopper is ready to buy.
+Empowered shoppers may know quite a lot about what and how they want to buy, so sometimes online retailers simply need to remove obstacles from the purchase path and clear out anything that gets in the way of making a sale when a shopper is ready to buy.

 For example, UPS and comScore found that 44 percent of the shoppers surveyed had abandoned an online shopping cart simply because they had only wanted to see the total cost to compare with some other site’s or store’s prices.

-Savvy online retailers might do a couple things to address this behavior.
+Savvy online retailers might do a couple of things to address this behavior.
 First, show the all-in cost — including shipping — on each product detail page.
-Second, consider offering a low price guarantee, so that if a shopper does load an item in the cart, he is more likely to complete the purchase.
+Second, consider offering a low-price guarantee so that if a shopper does load an item in the cart, he is more likely to complete the purchase.

-Similarly, many shoppers will not add anything to a cart if the site is not promoting some form of free shipping.
-Thus, it may be a good idea to offer free shipping with some minimum purchase.
+Similarly, many shoppers will not add anything to a cart if the site does not promote free shipping.
+Thus, offering free shipping with a minimum purchase may be a good idea.

 Know Your Customers

-Large retailers are using Big Data to customize the empowered shopper’s retail experience, and to a great extent, small retailers also need to know specifically who customers are and provide personalized offers and experiences.
+Large retailers use Big Data to customize the empowered shopper’s retail experience.
+To a great extent, small retailers also need to know specifically who customers are and provide personalized offers and experiences.

 Competing on personalization and customer experience can require some software development or the need for customer data-collection services like Google Analytics, IBM Watson Analytics, Canopy Labs, Qualtrics, or similar.
 But, for many small and mid-sized ecommerce businesses, knowing who customers are can be much more personal.

 Imagine, for example, that the person who packs boxes at your business recognizes an order from a frequent shopper.
-This shopper has paid for a two-day shipping service, rather than using free shipping, which is his normal behavior.
+This shopper paid for a two-day service rather than free shipping, which is his normal behavior.
 Unfortunately, it is Friday, and this particular two-day service won’t arrive until Monday.
-So your packer, upgrades the order for overnight, Saturday delivery simply because he know the shopper.
+So your packer upgrades the order for overnight, Saturday delivery simply because he knows the shopper.